 Without fail, every time I post a green smoothie recipe that includes a carrot or a stalk of celery or piece of cucumber, I’ll get comments from concerned people who’ve heard that one should never mix fruits and vegetables.
 It’s “bad food combining”, they say.

-Over and over again, my response is that the food combining hypothesis was thoroughly debunked almost 80 years ago, there is absolutely zero scientific evidence to support it, and no credible scientists or doctors support food combining today.
+In fact, the food combining hypothesis was thoroughly debunked almost 80 years ago, there is absolutely zero scientific evidence to support it, and no credible scientists or doctors support food combining today.

 What Is Food Combining?

 Food combining is a central tenet of the Natural Hygiene philosophy, which was founded by Sylvester Graham in the 1830s and was brought into the 20th century by Herbert M. Shelton.
 Elements of Natural Hygiene are particularly popular in the modern raw food movement, and “proper food combining” is often dictated on raw food message boards and websites.

 The food combining hypothesis states that certain food combinations should never be consumed since such combinations will disrupt the body’s balance, cause digestion problems, and lead to poor health and “toxic buildup”.
 The idea is that certain foods digest using different enzymes, and improper food combining confuses the body, thereby producing health-damaging side effects from digestion.

 Food combining “no-no’s” include mixing protein with fat, or protein with carbohydrate.
 Fruit should always be eaten separately, and certain types of fruit should not be mixed, for example, “acid fruits” like oranges with “sweet fruits” like bananas.
 Melons should always be eaten on their own.

 Many of my green smoothie recipes are at odds with food combining since I routinely blend pineapple with banana (gasp!) and I also commit the unforgivable sin of blending melons with just about every fruit and vegetable you can think of.
 Yes, I’m an evil melon blender!